Laura Kate Dale: Personal life

-Dale is married to podcaster Jane Magnet.
-Magnet and Dale cohost the podcast Queer & Pleasant Strangers together.
+Dale is transgender and married to podcaster Jane Magnet.
 The couple, who are both train enthusiasts, married in August 2021 on board an Avanti West Coast train after winning a competition for a train-based wedding.
 The couple had planned to marry sooner but had delayed their plans due to the COVID-19 pandemic and the requirement to obtain Gender Recognition Certificates in order to marry as women.

-As well as autism, Dale also has attention deficit hyperactivity disorder and aphantasia.
+Dale has attention deficit hyperactivity disorder and aphantasia.